Skip to main content

 Limiting Professional Liability

-Starting a new business is risky business.
-The business owner can be held financially responsible for the obligations of the business, especially in a sole proprietorship.
-To address this risk, a business owner may choose a business structure that limits their liability.
-This can be done by forming a corporation, a limited liability company, or a limited liability partnership.
+Starting a new business is risky.
+The business owner can be responsible for the business's obligations.
+This is true for a sole proprietorship.
+A small business owner may choose a business structure limiting liability to address this risk.
+They can do this by forming a corporation, a limited liability company, or a limited liability partnership.

-The question of liability poses a particular challenge to licensed professionals, such as doctors, lawyers, engineers, architects, and accountants.
-Licensed professionals have a duty to their clients as a result of their profession.
-They can be held financially responsible for negligence and professional malpractice.
+Licensed professionals have a duty to their clients due to their profession.
+They can be financially responsible for negligence and professional malpractice.

-Some states, such as California, do not afford full liability protection to professionals for their personal negligence even if a professional business entity is used.
-Moreover, in some states, professionals are forbidden from forming limited liabilities companies and may instead have to form a professional corporation.
+Some states, like California, do not give complete liability protection to professionals for their negligence.
+This is even the case if they operate as a professional business entity.
+In other states, professionals can't form limited liability companies.
+They may instead have to create a professional corporation.

-When a licensed professional wants to start a business then, how do they limit their personal financial risk while still being accountable to their clients?
+When a licensed professional wants to start a business, how do they limit personal liability?

-In states where it is permitted, licensed professionals can operate a liability-limiting business.
-State legislatures recognize clients' rights to be compensated for malpractice.
-State laws limit liability for financial obligations of the business, but do not limit liability for professional malpractice.
-Professionals who wish to start a liability-limiting business should talk to a business law attorney.
-Get legal advice to ensure you receive the greatest protection allowed by law.
+In some states, licensed professionals can operate a liability-limiting business called a Professional Limited Liability Company (PLLC).
+State legislatures recognize clients' rights to get compensated for malpractice.
+State laws limit liability for business financial obligations but do not limit liability for professional malpractice.

 Employment Law

-When a business chooses to employ people, it must comply with rules and regulations from the Department of Labor.
-The Department of Labor enforces more than 180 federal laws and regulations.
-Which regulations apply will depend on the kind of employees, the number of employees, and the type of business.
+When a business hires people, it must follow rules and regulations for business law.
+This includes following regulations issued by the Department of Labor, which enforces more than 180 federal laws and regulations.
+Which rules apply depends on the kind of employees, the number of employees, and the type of business.

-Labor laws address the issues above, as well as collective organizing.
+The minimum wage can't be less than $7.25, but state laws may increase that amount.
+Labor laws address the issues above and collective organizing.
 Even small businesses can have unions.

 Licensing and Permits

-Licenses and permits are required by the federal government and state laws to:
+The federal government and state laws require licenses and permits to:

 • Ensure the competency of practitioners of a profession or trade (professional license)